devpius/004-multi-01-starting-setup/README.md

 # Course Goals App

 This repository contains the backend code for a course goals application built with Express.js and MongoDB.
-This was a practice project to get my self aquitend with docker, containerizing multple apps, docker networking, data persistence, ie bind mounts, named volumes
+This was a practice project to get my self aquinted with docker, containerizing multple apps, docker networking ie cross docker communication, data persistence, ie bind mounts, named volumes

 ## Features